TamirMareli/Network-Traffic-Anomaly-Detection/report.md

 The raw dataset files were loaded into Pandas DataFrames.
 Since the files do not include column headers, feature names were manually defined according to the official NSL-KDD documentation.

-To prepare the data for machine learning algorithms, we implemented a robust preprocessing pipeline:
+To prepare the data for machine learning algorithms, we implemented a structured preprocessing pipeline:
 1.  **Categorical Encoding:** Features such as `protocol_type`, `service`, and `flag` were transformed using **One-Hot Encoding**.
 Crucially, the encoder is configured to handle unknown categories in the test set to prevent runtime errors during inference.
 2.  **Feature Scaling:** Numerical features (e.g., `duration`, `src_bytes`) were standardized using `StandardScaler` to ensure that features with large ranges do not dominate the model's objective function.
 3.  **Target Mapping:** The 23 distinct attack labels were mapped into 5 major categories (Normal, DoS, Probe, R2L, U2R) to facilitate both binary and multi-class classification tasks.